Québec City Virtual Tour

 52466008_10218786674966265_1366061700507238400_nAt this point we were over the halfway mark of our trip, and my body had had enough.
 I left Manila with a fever and several other ailments (not so fun to describe), but I was still super excited to see Singapore!
 We watched Crazy Rich Asians on another leg of this trip in preparation, but the movie doesn’t do the city justice.
 It is by far the cleanest city I’ve ever seen, and has represented its multicultural population incredibly well!
 Singapore is made up of large groups of ethnic Chinese, Malays, and Indians, and each has a dedicated area of the city where you can find their respective religious buildings, restaurants, and specialized grocery stores.
 Even with the diverse neighborhoods in place, the city as a whole really seems to cater to each group in so many ways.
 Colorful, artistic, and clearly very well-off, there are so many lovely parks and public spaces in this city, where we saw families wearing everything from tank tops and sundresses to saris and hijabs.
 I often talk about places where there is a mix of cultures, but its usually a watered down mix, where clearly one culture has dominated, but in Singapore they were all there loud and proud.
 It was amazing!

-However, after a few days in Singapore I definitely had another “this is clearly not China moment”.
+However, after a few days in Singapore, I definitely had another “this is clearly not China moment”.
 Everything was so quiet, there weren’t many people around, and the “no spitting” signs actually seemed to work, as we saw absolutely no spitting while we were there!
 Signs like these were everywhere, covering the basics like “no littering $1000” and the bizarre like “no chewing gum $500”, ultimately giving the city a punny nickname: Singapore, a “fine” city.
 Tucker really loved Singapore – so many interesting foods to try, lots of activities to partake in (the Trick Eye Museum, Universal Studios, and beer tastings to name a few), but I was a little hesitant.
 It was almost a little too clean and a little too “nice” for me.
 I guess I like my cities a little more rough around the edges, but as far as a place to vacation and experience as many authentic Asian cultures and foods as possible, it has got to be number one on my list!

 Malaysia

-The last stop on this epic journey was Kuala Lumpur (usually called KL), Malyasia.
-We ended up taking a Transtar bus from Singapore to Malaysia because it was only about a 6 hour drive and the price was right.
+The last stop on this epic journey was Kuala Lumpur (usually called KL), Malaysia.
+We ended up taking a Transtar bus from Singapore to Malaysia because it was only about a 6-hour drive, and the price was right.
 Little did I know that $30 was going to buy me the best bus ride of my life!
 We had recliners, tea service, lunch, personal TVs, and gorgeous views of the Malaysian jungles.
 If you’re ever in this area, take this bus ride!
 Upon our arrival in KL, I couldn’t help feeling a little like Goldilocks.
 The Philippines was maybe a little too outgoing for me, and Singapore was a little too uppity, was Malaysia going to be just right?

 51982163_10218802004949505_5676008657024712704_n